mshailyn/todo-list/README.md

 # To-Do List Full Stack App

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple ToDo App built by me and small group of web developers.
+This project was built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

 ![Picture of Site](public/images/mainpage-screenshot.png?raw=true "To-Do Application")